 The Service operates on and all data is stored on computers physically located within the United States.
 All data collected internationally will be transferred to, processed, and stored within the United States.
 TeamUp will maintain relevant certifications to ensure this transfer of data is compliant with local laws and regulations.

-A User’s personal information, except for name and email address, is always provided within the context of a Business.
+A User’s personal information, except for email address, is always provided within the context of a Business.
 The name of the Business will be plainly visible during registration and whenever personal information is being provided by a User.
 The relevant Business will be acting as a data controller and must abide by the policies outlined in this policy.

 We may employ companies and individuals to manage or provide the Service on our behalf, (including, without limitation, payment processing, support, hosting, and administration).
 These parties will only be given access to data necessary to perform the required task, must fully comply with this policy, and cannot use any data acquired from TeamUp for any other purpose than what they were tasked to do.
+See the Sub-processors list below to learn about which companies we use to help provide the Service and their Privacy Policies.

 TeamUp will comply with any lawful request we receive from a government, law enforcement agency, national security agency, or private party as required by law or that we believe to be reasonably necessary and appropriate to prevent or stop any activity that we consider to be illegal, unethical, unauthorized, harmful, or malicious.